Introduction

 Palestine is a litmus test and, as I wrote in a recent article in the International Journal of Transnational Justice, is unearthing “who has historically been entitled to levy the charge of genocide, which genocides have been cognizable, and which have been unremembered.”
 A technical and legal discourse abounds about whether particular standards are met for international crimes.
 The hyper-focus on labeling can conceal the incredibly unjust status quo, divert attention from its oppressive character, and potentially limit organizing for alternative ways of being.

 The rhetorical power to name and, crucially, fail to name has historically been wielded against subordinated groups.
-Concomitantly, many individuals, groups, civil society organizations, and States engage in advocacy, which explicitly rely on the symbolic power of naming and acknowledging harms.
+Concomitantly, many individuals, groups, civil society organizations, and States engage in advocacy, and explicitly rely on the symbolic power of naming and acknowledging harms.
 As legal scholar Natalie Hodgson observes, this can provide “civil society with a way to sociologically criminalize the state from below and challenge the hegemonic beliefs that enable state crime.”
 Naming allows for identification and acknowledgement, clarification, confirmation, affirmation, and perhaps validation.
 I argue that “the very act of naming has an expressive condemnation function,” which “operates to stigmatize an offender for a violation and to alert the public about an offense.”
 I contend that “proceedings and their outcomes can serve as forms of moral communication used to express condemnation, revalidate a victim’s worth and strengthen social solidarity.”

 This piece analyzes some of the most recent pronouncements of international bodies on Palestine, to surface what they have chosen to condemn as violations of community norms.
 The expressive power in naming a given situation of mass atrocity a genocide or not, a crime against humanity or not, and so forth, has social meaning and effects that are independent from legal connotations.
 Yet, power has often resolved the question of who is entitled to define and invoke these charges legally, socially, and practically.
 In this context, appeals for more international law, or to the rule of law, and universal principles, must be sensitive to how law is made, how it operates in practice, and how it is often selectively applied and enforced against racialized others.